 The International Practices Task Force ("IPTF") of the Center for Audit Quality discussed the inflationary status of Argentina at its meeting on May 16, 2018 and categorized Argentina as a country with a projected three-year cumulative inflation rate greater than 100%.
 Therefore, the Company has transitioned its Argentine operations to highly inflationary status as of July 1, 2018.
 As a result, the Company is required to change the functional currency of its Argentine operations to the U.S. dollar, effective as of July 1, 2018.
-For operations in highly inflationary economies, monetary asset and liabilities are translated at exchange rates in effect at the balance sheet date, and non-monetary assets all liabilities are translated at thistorical exchange rates.
-Income and expense accounts are translated at the weighted average exchange rate in effect during the period.
+For operations in highly inflationary economies, monetary asset and liabilities are translated at exchange rates in effect at the balance sheet date, and non-monetary assets and liabilities are translated at the weighted average exchange rate in effect during the period.
 Translation adjustments are reflected in loss on foreign currency translation on the accompanying statements of operations.
 The Company was delayed in filing its Quarterly Report on Form 10-Q for the period ended September 30, 2018 as a result of this change and the Company has incurred from July 1, 2018 through September 30, 2019 approximately \$55,000 in additional expense to adjust to this new method in the form of increased accounting and legal fees.